cirocosta/learn-node-in-action/6-connect/readme.md

 framework that uses modular components, the middlewares - functions that intercepts request and response objects, executes logic and then ends or sends it to another middleware.

 Middlewares are javascript functions that accepts three args: request, response and next.

+The real power of Connect comes from its middlewares.